twintproject/twint/README.md

 Thanks to [@hpiedcoq](https://github.com/hpiedcoq) & [@pielco11](https://github.com/pielco11) for contributing several features!

 ## Contact
-Shout me out on Twitter: [@now](https://twitter.com/now)
+Follow me on Twitter: [@now](https://twitter.com/now) for updates.

-If you have problems or have suggestions don't hesitate to open an issue or ask about it directly.
+If you have any questions, want to join in on discussions, or need extra help, you are welcome to join our OSINT focused [Slack server](https://os-int.slack.com/join/shared_invite/enQtMzc4NzY5ODI3NDI3LWRlOGNhN2U3OTUwY2Q1OTk5MDI2YjliOWQ1OTI5NzAyZjc0MDhiYTQ3NTY4MjMxY2E0MTRhOTVlN2M0ZmJhMjI).